-Poppies Bali – Historic and charming oasis among the chaos of Kuta.
+Poppies – Historic and charming oasis among the chaos of Kuta.

 One of the very first hotels built in the region, Poppies features a subtle but appealing Balinese design.
 The gardens are sprinkled with fountains, bridges, goldfish-filled ponds, and thatched umbrellas with rattan chairs.
 Detached and hidden behind dense foliage, the gorgeous cottages feature corner sofas, thatched roofs, open-air bathrooms, and private patios facing flourishing gardens.
 The stylish pool is large, lined with shady palms, and adjacent to a library, bar, and jacuzzi.
 Quietly secluded behind lofty stone walls and directly opposite the equally-renowned Poppies Restaurant, the hotel is only meters from an endless selection of shops, cafés, and bars, and not far from the beach.

 Poppies – The Location

 - Address: No. 19, Poppies Lane I, Kuta.
-At the eastern end of Poppies Lane I in the southern part of Kuta, the major tourist region in Bali.
+At the eastern end of the lane in the southern part of Kuta, the major tourist region in Bali.

 - How to Get There: The only way to/from the airport is by metered taxi or chartered car with a driver.
 This takes about 15 minutes, depending on traffic.